WhateverItWorks/my-wikiless-docker-compose/SECURITY.md

 ## Reporting a Vulnerability

-If find any bugs or Vulnerability, Please contact [Metastem](https://github.com/Metastem)
+If find any bugs or Vulnerability, Please make a pull request